ypsitau/ypsitau.github.io/jrasm/index.md

 - `A`-`G` ...
 A note.
 A following number `1`, `2`, `4`, `8` and `16` means the length of the note's duration
   where `1` is a whole note, `2` a half, `4` a quarter and so on.
   A number followed by a period specifies a dotted note.
-  If no number appended, a default length specified by `L` command is used.
+  If no number appended, a default length specified by `L` command is applied.

 - `R` ...
 A rest.
 It also has the length as a note does.